Auction clearance rates around Australia were strong once again this weekend.

 Melbourne real estate auction results

-Realestate.com.au reported that there were also 1,053 private sales in Melbourne this week, the same as the number reported last week and similar to previous weeks
+Realestate.com.au reported that there were also 1,103 private sales in Melbourne this week, a similar number to previous weeks

 The year started with a typical Melbourne auction clearance rate in the 50%’s so there has been a significant increase in sentiment, especially since after the Federal election.